City of Markham

 Property Legal Description: CON 9E PT LOT 16 PT LOT 17 CON10 W PT LOT 17

-Historical Name: George Miller House
+Historical Name: Rigfoot Farm – George and Catharine Miller House

 Heritage Conservation District: